 The role involves the operation of heavy machinery some in excess of 335HP.

-2 to 3 years experience required in operation of machinery for all agricultural purposes in all or some of the below tasks:
+3 years and more experience required in operation of machinery for all agricultural purposes in all or some of the below tasks:

 Applicants must be prepared to work extended hours during peak season